ldutoit/2020-spring-school-GBS/sessions/denovo_assembly.md

     • Make sure you specify this population map to the denovo_map.pl command.

-    • There are three important parameters that must be specified to denovo_map.pl, the minimum stack/locus depth (`m`), the distance allowed between stacks/loci (`M`), and the distance allowed between catalog loci (`n`) **that should be M+2**.
-Choose which values of M (M<8) you want to run, not overlapping with other people parameters and insert them in [The google sheet](https://docs.google.com/spreadsheets/d/13qm_fFZ4yoegZ6Gyc_-wobHFb7HZxp27mrAHGPmnjRU/edit#gid=0).
-You can vary M and n(which should be M+2) as well as `-r/--min-samples-per-pop` anywhere between 0.50 and 1.
+    • There are three important parameters that must be specified to denovo_map.pl, the minimum stack/locus depth (`m`), the distance allowed between stacks/loci (`M`), and the distance allowed between catalog loci (`n`) **that should be set to M+2**.
+Choose which values of M (M < 8) you want to run, not overlapping with parameters other people have already chosen, and insert them into [this google sheet](https://docs.google.com/spreadsheets/d/13qm_fFZ4yoegZ6Gyc_-wobHFb7HZxp27mrAHGPmnjRU/edit#gid=0).
+You can vary M (between 1 and 8) and n (which should be M + 2) as well as `-r/--min-samples-per-pop` anywhere between 0.50 and 1.

     • You must set the stacks directory as the output, and use 6 threads (6 CPUs so your analysis finishes faster than 1!).